 Place #3.
 The Hearth Room had a vaulted ceiling and a stone pavement that jutted out from the wall.
 It was here that the elder priests of the day would sleep, with the keys to the Courtyard of the Priests in their hand.
 Each priest (young and elder) slept with his own mattress-bed on the ground.
 They did not sleep in their sacred vestments but would strip them off, fold them up and place them under their heads, and dress in their own clothes.

-The priests were quite concerned at all times about maintaining their ritual purity, so in addition to their vigilance to be prepared for the unknown time of the arrival of the Master of the House (the High Priest), they also were very careful about their physical hygiene—washing and bathing themselves (in the Mikveh)—so that they might be prepared to begin their service at a moment’s notice, immediately when the High Priest arrived.
+So in addition to their vigilance to be prepared for the unknown time of the arrival of the Master of the House (the High Priest), these priests were also were very careful about their physical hygiene—washing and bathing themselves (in the Mikveh)—so that they might be prepared to begin their service at a moment’s notice; immediately when the High Priest arrived.